huggingface/transformers/docs/source/en/tasks/video_text_to_text.md

 inputs = processor(prompt, images=videos).to(model.device, model.dtype)
 ```

-Use [`~GenerationMixin.generate`] for inference.
-The model outputs the question in our input and answer, so only take the text after the prompt and `assistant` part.
+We can now call [`~GenerationMixin.generate`] for inference.
+The model outputs the question in our input and answer, so we only take the text after the prompt and `assistant` part from the model output.

 ```python
 output = model.generate(**inputs, max_new_tokens=100, do_sample=False)